 - Avoid jogging alone, and avoid jogging or walking near dense shrubbery where assailants might hide.
-Always stay near well-lighted paths and walkways at night, carry a cell phone to summon help, and let friends or family know where you are going and when you will return. - Lock windows and doors, and close drapes and blinds while dressing. - Be extremely cautious when responding to personal classified ads or using social media and dating apps to meet new people.
-Furthermore, remain cautious when deciding to meet someone you have only connected with online or over the phone. - Reconsider what information you make available on social media, such as contact information and details about where you have been and where you currently are.
+Always stay near well-lighted paths and walkways at night, carry a cell phone to summon help, and let friends or family know where you are going and when you will return. - Lock windows and doors.
+Close drapes and blinds while dressing and after dark. - Be extremely cautious when responding to personal ads or using social media and dating apps to meet new people.
+Furthermore, remain cautious when deciding to meet someone you have only connected with online or over the phone. - Be cautious about sharing intimate pictures or videos of yourself with anyone, or with someone you don't know.
+Report to police any threats to distribute or take intimate pictures or videos without your consent.
+Never share intimate pictures or videos of anyone else without their consent. - Reconsider what information you make available on social media, such as contact information and details about where you have been and where you currently are.
 Consider whether you would give the information to a stranger, and if not, then it is likely not safe to post the information on social media. - If you are meeting a date for the first time, consider taking a friend with you.
 At the very least, tell your roommates or family members where you are going and with whom you are meeting. - Do not accept a ride from someone you do not know, including a blind date.
 Consider providing your own transportation to and from dates.
 Be independent and aware in social settings.
 Express opinions on where to go and appropriate places to meet. - Carry your cell phone with you and keep it charged.
-Save emergency contact numbers into your phone and have the most important emergency contact phone numbers memorized just in case you need to make a call and you don't have your cell phone with you. - If you are dating or getting to know someone, remember that it takes time to build healthy relationships and to truly get to know an individual.
+Save emergency contact numbers into your phone and have the most important emergency contact phone numbers memorized just in case you need to make a call and you don't have your cell phone with you.

+- If you are dating or getting to know someone, remember that it takes time to build healthy relationships and to truly get to know an individual.
 Arrange group or double dates to give you time to get to know someone well. - Lock your home and car doors to reduce the risk of having unwanted visitors.

-Ask a friend to walk with you if you're uncomfortable walking alone on campus at night.
+Use the university's SafeWalk Program provided by BYU Police if you're uncomfortable walking alone on campus at night.

-Educational Programs
+Educational Awareness Programs and Campaigns

 BYU offers programs and conducts campaigns to educate the campus community about Sexual Violence.
 These events, campaigns, and trainings are sensitive, consistent with campus values, culturally relevant, responsive to the needs of the campus community, inclusive of diverse communities and identities on campus, sustainable, and assessed for value and effectiveness.
-More information can be found by visiting the Title IX website at https://titleix.byu.edu.
-Additionally, online training modules for students are available at https://training.byu.edu.
+The university provides the following educational programs and campaigns.